Personal Finance

 Refinancing Mortgage Multiple Times

-Refinancing will affect your credit score, but not necessarily in a negative way.
+Refinancing affects your credit score, though not necessarily negatively.

 Refinancing A Mortgage With Lender